 Informal Resolution is typically used when a Complainant requests anonymity, does not consent to participation in an investigation, or the alleged conduct, even if it does not rise to the level of a policy violation, suggests the need for remedial, educational or preventive action.
 Depending on the form of Informal Resolution used, it may be possible for a Complainant to maintain anonymity.

-Examples of protective measures and accommodations are outlined in section XI.
-C, Interim Measures.
 The form of Informal Resolution may vary from case to case, and may include the following: (a) direct approach, (b) third party mediation, or (c) indirect action taken by the Senior Official.
 Other potential remedies include targeted or broadbased educational programming or training.

 The Direct Approach by Complainant and Third-Party Mediation methods are not available in cases involving sexual assault, and a Complainant will never be required to participate in mediation or engage in direct confrontation or contact with a Respondent.

 - Direct Approach by Complainant: After a discussion with the Title IX Coordinator, Senior Official or other official designated by the College, a Complainant who feels comfortable contacting the Respondent may, but is never required to, do so.
 The direct approach might include the Complainant writing a letter to the Respondent asking him/her/hir to change his/her/hir behavior.
 Another option might be telling the Respondent in person exactly what behavior is offensive and asking the Respondent to stop the behavior.